Licensing requirements in Illinois

 RSES offers a comprehensive set of certifications that cater to different HVAC specialties.
 These certifications validate your proficiency in areas such as refrigeration, heating, electrical, and controls.
 RSES certifications are recognized in Illinois and across the country, providing a mark of distinction for HVAC professionals.

-Earning an RSES certification can enhance your credibility, demonstrating that you possess the knowledge and skills needed to excel in your chosen HVAC field.
-These certifications also offer opportunities for ongoing professional development, helping you stay ahead in an ever-evolving industry.\
+Earning an RSES certification enhances your credibility and demonstrates that you possess the skills needed to excel in the HVAC field.
+Moreover, it signifies a professional mastery of the 2026 federal recordkeeping requirements for refrigerant additions.
+These certifications also offer opportunities for ongoing professional development, helping you stay ahead in an ever-evolving industry.

 Manufacturer-Specific Certifications